-In the year 2012: Pricing changed by -5.16%, significantly below the average yearly change for leased cars and trucks during the 2012-2018 time period.
-Compared to inflation for all items in 2012 (2.07%), price inflation for leased cars and trucks was much lower.
+In the year 2012: Pricing changed by -5.16%, which is significantly below the average yearly change for leased cars and trucks during the 2012-2018 time period.
+Compared to inflation for all items in 2012 (2.07%), inflation for leased cars and trucks was much lower.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Leased cars and trucks:

 Below are calculations of equivalent buying power for Leased cars and trucks, over time, for $20 beginning in 2012.
 Each of the amounts below is equivalent in terms of what it could buy at the time: